-Brandon Beatty, director of U.S. Hemp Roundtable and CEO of CBD company Bluebird Botanicals, tells Hemp Grower “it’s incredibly exciting” to see a bill regulating CBD come to fruition.
+Brandon Beatty, board director of U.S. Hemp Roundtable and CEO of CBD company Bluebird Botanicals, tells Hemp Grower “it’s incredibly exciting” to see a bill regulating CBD come to fruition.

 “This will do wonders for the hemp and CBD industry across most businesses,” Beatty says.
 In addition to opening up, regulating and providing stability in the dietary supplement industry for CBD manufacturers, Beatty says the bill could “help weed out shady companies who have been flouting the FDA's rules by clearly mandating companies to follow all rules pertaining to dietary supplements, such as GMP protocol, FDA facility registration and adverse event reporting.”